DarwinAwardWinner/ido-completing-read-plus/README.md

 ido-ubiquitous, such as "free variable" warnings about variables that are most definitely properly declared, or warnings that only appear when ido-ubiquitous is loaded after another unrelated package.
-For many of these warnings, I've never been able to discover the cause, and I've given up trying to figure it out.
+For many of these warnings, I've never been able to discover the cause or reproduce the warnings myself, and I've given up trying to figure it out.
 If you are an Emacs expert who knows how to fix these warnings, please let me know.

 You can see the bug reports about weird warnings [here](https://github.com/DarwinAwardWinner/ido-ubiquitous/issues?utf8=%E2%9C%93&q=label%3Abizarre-unexplainable-scoping-issues+).